Soph95/Background-colour-changer/README.md

 # Background-colour-changer
 Background colour changes each time button is clicked based on hex values.
+The hex value appears as an ouput.